NICALab/BEAR/README.md

 mat73==0.46
 ```

+## Using BEAR in your computer

+We have already added two videos in this repository: small surveillance video, and calcium imaging data of mouse which are widely used in RPCA paper.
+You can first try with these data.
+You can download additional calcium imaging data of zebrafish in this [Google Drive](https://drive.google.com/file/d/1gQRJzk5rR5TRYc5O_zZDsuXRK6tAEBPZ/view?usp=sharing) (~25MB).

 ## Reproduce the paper

-We have already added small surveillance video, and calcium imaging data of mouse which are widely used in RPCA paper.
-You can first try these data.
 Calcium imaging data of zebrafish we have used in paper is in this [Google Drive](https://drive.google.com/file/d/115lCnwIVU0TtKedQ_31FDaOG8wksGmG9/view?usp=sharing) (~10GB).
+They are large to show that BEAR is fast and scalable to use in large calcium imaging data.
 Download, unzip, and move .tif and .mat files inside the data folder.

 1. Figure 3.
 Phase diagram.